Why Does My House Smell Like Sewage

 • Use a drain brush to clear out the rest of the debris.

-Odors From Toilet
+Odors From Toilets

 Common causes can lead to a sewer smell from the toilet, including a damaged toilet, a broken seal, or a badly installed or cut vent pipe.

-Broken or Loose Seal
+Broken Or Loose Seal

 A toilet is usually attached to the drain with the help of two seals.
-If even one of these seals is broken or loose, it can cause the release of sewer gas from the toilet.
+If even one of these seals is broken or loose, it can release sewer gas from the toilet.
 If the toilet bowl is not filling up with water to an optimal level, a broken seal is the cause.

 You can replace the wax ring if the issue is a broken ring and a loose toilet bowl.

-Improperly Cut or Installed Vent Pipe
+Improperly Cut Or Installed Vent Pipe

 Suspecting a foul odor around the walls near your toilet?
 The cause can be an issue with the vent pipes.
-Vent pipes are usually added to the walls of your home to send odors outside the house, so your house doesn’t smell like the sewer.
+Vent pipes are usually added to the walls of your home to send odors outside the house so your house doesn’t smell like the sewer.

-Sometimes a professional can install these pipes incorrectly, which can cause a sewer smell from the toilet.
+Sometimes, a professional can install these pipes incorrectly, which can cause a sewer smell from the toilet.

 The vent pipes can also develop cracks that allow the sewer smells to seep into the house.
 A plumber can use smoke to identify the location of the crack and then repair it.

-Odors From Sink
+Odors From Sinks

 It’s no fun when your kitchen sink smells like sewage.
 Any sink in the house can smell like the sewer if there are issues like a dry P-trap or build-up in the overflow.

-Build-up In The Sink Overflow
+Build-Up In The Sink Overflow

 Some sinks have an overflow mechanism.
 This is usually a tiny hole near the top that prevents water from an overflow from flooding the bathroom or kitchen.
-Over time, grime, dirt, and mildew can accumulate in this area which can cause bacteria growth and a sewer smell in the bathroom sink.
+Over time, grime, dirt, and mildew can accumulate in this area, which can cause bacteria growth and a sewer smell in the bathroom sink.

 Fortunately, this is a problem that can be easily fixed by following these steps: